Herat202/Assignment/README.md

 ### Run the application
 To build and run the application, use:

-dotnet build: this will build the application dotnet run: this will start the application on a local server accissible at https://localhost:7044 or http://localhost:5129 (manually navigate to that).
+**dotnet build** command will build the application **dotnet run** command will start the application on a local server accissible at https://localhost:7044 or http://localhost:5129 (manually navigate to that).

+**Assignment**
+├──  **Assignment/**
+├────── Dockerfile
+├────── Assignment.csproj
+├────── Program.cs
+├────── ...
+├──  **Assignment.UnitTests/**
+├────── Dockerfile.UnitTests
+├────── Assignment.UnitTests.csproj
+├────── ...
+├──  **Assignment.IntegrationTests/**
+├──────Dockerfile.IntegrationTests
+├────── Assignment.IntegrationTests.csproj
+├────── ...
+├──  **docker-compose.yml**

 ## Project Structure